1944–45 Northern Rugby Football League Wartime Emergency League season: Challenge Cup

 Below are given some of the fixtures and results from this year’s Challenge Cup competition.

 In the Final of the Rugby league Challenge Cup, Huddersfield beat Bradford Northern 13-9 on aggregate over two legs in front of an aggregate crowd of 26,541.

 Lancashire Cup

 The Lancashire County Cup, suspended for season 1940–41 remained so for the rest of the war and again Wigan competed in the Yorkshire Cup.

 Yorkshire Cup

-Below are given some of the fixtures and results from this year’s Yorkshire Cup competition.

 In the Final of the Yorkshire County Cup, Halifax beat Hunslet in two low scoring legs by 14-3 on aggregate before an aggregate crowd of 20,800.